 In his opening address, the Honourable Minister said

 “It is not only governments that have a responsibility, but industry and other partners also have responsibilities towards achieving the goal of eliminating child labour and if we are not able to achieve that, we all failed.
 It is about time we came out of the rhetoric into action.”

-In his remarks,Nick Weatherill referred to the meeting as an opportunity for stakeholders to turn the pressure from the international community into something that promotes child protection in the cocoa sector.
+In his remarks,Nick Weatherill, the Executive Director of ICI, referred to the meeting as an opportunity for stakeholders to turn the growing pressure on the cocoa sector into something that could improve the lives of millions of children.
 He stated;

-“I believe in the possibility of business, under the right circumstances and with the right incentives, to be a force for good.
-Today is an opportunity for those of us in the sector to search for solutions and a privileged chance to break new ground in modules and collaborations that drive real impact for children.
-These modules will also have the potential to stretch way beyond cocoa to influence and change global agriculture, global supply chains, global business and global trade.”
+“I believe in the possibility of business, under the right circumstances and with the right incentives, to be a force for good” he said.
+“Today is an opportunity for those of us in the sector to search for solutions.
+It is a privileged chance to break new ground in models of collaboration that drive real impact for children and that have the potential to stretch way beyond cocoa, influencing and changing global agriculture, global supply chains, global business and global trade.”

 Citing extensive examples of encouraging progress and positive impact in national child protection systems and corporate sustainability work, Nick Weatherill went on to challenge all stakeholders present to increase and expand their efforts.

 “The scope of our collective efforts is still too modest alongside the enormity and complexity of the challenges we face.
 While we haven’t failed, we haven’t scaled.”